A Safe and Quick Continuity Tester for Pyrotechnic Circuits

 - 1Ω to 10Ω: the typical range for a single igniter circuit, or up to 3 igniters in series.

-- 10Ω to 20Ω: a plausable resitance range for a series circuit, up to the maximum resistance for 24V firing.
+- 10Ω to 20Ω: a plausible resistance range for a series circuit, up to the maximum resistance for 24V firing.

 - 20Ω to 200Ω Suspiciously high: further investigation needed to confirm if the circuit can be fired.